National Portrait Gallery

 One challenge I’ve come across was the lack of a clear system for navigating the extensive portrait collection.

-I was able to resolve this by developing a system that links each group of time periods to a distinct visual form, making them easier to identify and differentiate.
+I was able to resolve this by developing a system that links each group of time periods to a distinct visual form, making them easier to identify and differentiate from another.

 APPLICATION FOR SYMBOLS